tomasrm/tomasrm.github.io/_pages/research.md

 [alex]: https://sites.google.com/view/alexandresollaci/home
 [IDB_mw]: https://publications.iadb.org/en/minimum-wage-business-dynamism-and-life-cycle-firms

+**Revisiting the Facts of Economic Growth: insights from assessing misallocation over 70 years for up to 100 countries**, joint with Thiago Trafane Oliveira Santos.
+2024. <br/>
+<small>[<a href="#" onclick="visib('pwt')">Abstract</a> | [Draft][misal_PWT]] </small>

+<div id="pwt" style="display: none; text-align: justify; line-height: 1.2" ><small>
+Assessments of the role played by misallocation in shaping total factor productivity (TFP) have been hindered by constraints in the availability of firm-level data.
+This paper addresses this issue by developing a static Cournot model that primarily requires standard macroeconomic data to estimate market-power-driven misallocation.
+We apply this framework to decompose aggregate TFP into technology and allocative efficiency components from 1950 to 2019 for up to a hundred countries from the Penn World Table 10.01.
+Utilizing this decomposition, we revisit key facts of economic growth.
+On the one hand, we evaluate the world income frontier as proxied by the US, finding that changes in misallocation can significantly impact short-run growth.
+On the other hand, we examine the economic performance around the world.
+Misallocation enhances our understanding of cross-country income differences, even though a substantial unexplained portion persists.
+We also find a lack of convergence in allocative efficiency, suggesting market-power-driven misallocation is linked, in the long run, to long-lasting country-specific factors such as institutions.
+</small><br><br/></div>

+[misal_PWT]: {{ site.baseurl }}{% link assets/files/Misallocation_PWT.pdf %}

 **Misallocation and Human Capital Accumulation over the Life Cycle**, joint with Zoubir Benhamouche.
 2022. <br/>
 <small>[<a href="#" onclick="visib('HC_misall')">Abstract</a> | [Draft (under request)]] </small>